TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 source code.

-How can I create a stand-alone binary from a Python script?
+How can I create a stand-alone binary kutoka a Python script?
 -----------------------------------------------------------

 You don't need the ability to compile Python to C code if all you want is a